 where m is the apparent magnitude and d is the real distance of the star expressed in parsecs.

-Her discovery allowed to calculate distances between 100 and 10 million light-years, thus paving the way for the fundamental works of the astronomers Hubble and Shapley that revolutionized our knowledge of the Galaxy and the Universe, while the period-luminosity relationship of Cepheids represents today the foundation of our extragalactic distance scale.
+Leavitt’s discovery made it possible to calculate distances between 100 and 10 million light-years, thus paving the way for the fundamental work of astronomers Hubble and Shapley, which revolutionised our knowledge of the galaxy and the universe, while the period–luminosity relationship identified in the Cepheids represents the foundation of our current extragalactic distance scale.

 Figure 4.
-Periods of 25 Variable Stars in the Small Magellanic Cloud" Harvard College Observatory Circular, vol. 173 from Wikimedia Commons.
+‘Periods of 25 Variable Stars in the Small Magellanic Cloud’ Harvard College Observatory Circular, vol. 173.
+From Wikimedia Commons.

-Throughout her career, Leavitt discovered over 2400 variable stars and provided the basis for scientists to further research and learn more about the cosmos.
-Leavitt continued to work at the Harvard College Observatory until 1921 when she died of cancer at the age of 53 years.
+Throughout her career, Leavitt discovered over 2,400 variable stars and provided the basis for scientists to further research and learn more about the cosmos.
+Leavitt continued to work at Harvard College Observatory until 1921, when she died of cancer at the age of 53.

-Perhaps also because of his premature death in 1921, her name did not receive the recognition she deserved in the scientific community of the time.
-She was proposed as Nobel Prize winner four years after her death by a committee member who did not know of his untimely end, so the award went to the astronomer Harlow Shapley, head of the Harvard College Observatory (1921–1952).
+Perhaps in part because of this premature death, her name did not receive the recognition she deserved in the scientific community of the time.
+She was proposed as a Nobel Prize winner four years after her death by a committee member who did not know of her untimely end, so the award went to the astronomer Harlow Shapley, head of the Harvard College Observatory (1921–1952).

-The importance of this law was immediately appreciated.
-A year after the discovery, the Danish astronomer Ejnar Hertzsprung (1873-1967) determined the distances of some Cepheids in the proximity of our Milky Way, using geometric methods.
-(Today we know that this measure also depends on some factors at that time unknown.
-For example, we realized later that the measure depends in some way on the quantity of heavy elements in the stars.)
+The importance of her law was immediately appreciated, however.
+A year after the discovery, the Danish astronomer Ejnar Hertzsprung (1873–1967) determined the distances of some Cepheids in the proximity of our Milky Way using geometric methods.
+(Today we know that this measure also depends on some factors that were unknown at that time.
+For example, we realised later that the measure depends in some way on the quantity of heavy elements in the stars.)

-Within the next 5 years, Shapley applied the law of Leavitt to globular clusters and was able to produce the first map of the Milky Way.
-He made a picture of a vast system of stars, about a hundred billion structured in a disk, whose centre is far from our solar system.
+Within the next 5 years, Shapley applied Leavitt’s law to globular clusters and was able to produce the first map of the Milky Way.
+He made a model of a vast system of stars – about a hundred billion, structured in a disc – the centre of which is far from our solar system.
 Shapley had created a whole new chapter in astronomy, and this was only possible because of Leavitt's crucial discovery.

-Since then, astronomers have devised a series of other relationships between the properties of different astronomical objects (supernovae, HII regions i.e. regions of interstellar atomic hydrogen that is ionized, just to name a few), which can be used to determine even greater distances of objects where Cepheids are difficult to locate.
-The period-luminosity relationship of Cepheids, however, remains the least uncertain method of determining distances.
+Since then, astronomers have devised a series of further relationships between the properties of different astronomical objects (supernovae and HII regions, i.e. regions of interstellar atomic hydrogen that is ionised, just to name a few) that can be used to determine even greater distances of objects in places where Cepheids are difficult to locate.
+The period–luminosity relationship of Cepheids, however, remains the least uncertain method of determining distances.

-In 1924 the astronomer Edwin P. Hubble (1889 –1953), with the new 254 cm diameter Mount Wilson telescope (at that time the largest in the world) was able to resolve the outer parts of the Andromeda nebula and Hubble discovered dozens of Cepheids; in the hypothesis (very reasonable) that the Cepheids of the Andromeda nebula behave like those of our galaxy we finally had a method for calculating the distance of the nebula.
-The result made the astronomers pale: the nebula was distant between 700,000 and 1,000,000 light-years which, for those times, was an immense distance.
+In 1924, astronomer Edwin P. Hubble (1889 –1953), using the new 254 cm diameter Mount Wilson telescope (at that time the largest in the world), was able to resolve the outer parts of the Andromeda Nebula and discover dozens of Cepheids.
+Based on the (very reasonable) hypothesis that the Cepheids of the Andromeda Nebula behave like those of our galaxy, it was finally possible to calculate the distance of the Nebula.
+The result made the astronomers pale: the Nebula is between 700,000 and 1,000,000 light-years away, which, for those times, was an immense distance.

-Furthermore, the application of Leavitt's law allowed the classification of celestial phenomena previously seen as spots in the night sky and provided substantial evidence that the universe is expanding.
+Furthermore, the application of Leavitt's law allowed for the classification of celestial phenomena previously seen as spots in the night sky and provided substantial evidence that the universe is expanding.

-The Leavitt’s legacy
+Leavitt’s legacy